InstantSplat: Unbounded Sparse-view Pose-free Gaussian Splatting in 10 Seconds

 Overview

-While novel view synthesis (NVS) has made substantial progress in 3D computer vision, it typically requires an initial estimation of camera intrinsics and extrinsics from dense viewpoints.
+While novel view synthesis (NVS) has made substantial progress in 3D computer vision, it necessitates an accurate estimation of camera intrinsics and extrinsics from dense viewpoints.
 This pre-processing is usually conducted via a Structure-from-Motion (SfM) pipeline, a procedure that can be slow and unreliable, particularly in sparse-view scenarios with insufficient matched features for accurate reconstruction.
-In this work, we integrate the strengths of point-based representations (e.g., 3D Gaussian Splatting, 3D-GS) with end-to-end dense stereo models (DUSt3R) to tackle the complex yet unresolved issues in NVS under unconstrained settings, which encompasses pose-free & sparse view challenges.
+In this work, we integrate the strengths of point-based representations with end-to-end dense stereo models to address the complex yet unresolved issues in NVS under unconstrained settings, which encompasses pose-free and sparse view challenges.

 Video